vsariola/sointu/README.md

   - **New units**.
 Bit-crusher, gain, inverse gain, clip, modulate bpm (proper triplets!), compressor (can be used for side-chaining)...
 As always, if you don't use them, they won't be compiled into the code.
+  - **Arbitrary signal routing**.
+SEND (used to be called FST) opcode normally sends the signal as a modulation to another opcode.
+But with the new RECEIVE opcode, you just receive the plain signal there.
+So you can connect signals in an arbitrary way.
+Actually, 4klang could already do this but in a very awkward way: it had FLD (load value) opcode that could be modulated;
+    FLD 0 with modulation basically achieved what RECEIVE does, except that RECEIVE can also handle stereo signals.
   - **Pattern length does not have to be a power of 2**.

 Future goals